 Proficiency after my second year in Taiwan

-It’s always difficult to quantify learning, but I wrote this report after leaving Taiwan.
-In essence, normal speaking and listening were not a problem, but formal listening (such as news broadcasts) remained a problem.
+It’s always difficult to quantify learning, but in the progress report I wrote after leaving Taiwan says that normal speaking and listening were not a problem, but formal listening (such as news broadcasts) remained a problem.
+For reading, comprehension was rarely a problem, but speed was.

 I think this was the time when my Chinese in general went from being a bit awkward to being more natural.
 I had about 11,000 cards in my Anki deck at the time, which includes both individual characters and words, but very few sentences and phrases.
 Reading a translation of Robert A. Heinlein’s Citizen of the Galaxy, I averaged about 61 characters per minutes.
 Understanding was seldom a problem when reading, but the speed was.
 I’m sure I’m not alone with this problem!